lammps/lammps/doc/src/pair_adp.rst

 potentials directory of the LAMMPS distribution, is an extended *setfl* file which has tabulated ADP values for w elements and their alloy
-interactions: Cu and Al.  If your LAMMPS simulation has 4 atoms types and you want the 1st 3 to be Al, and the 4th to be Cu, you would use the following pair_coeff command:
+interactions: Cu and Al.  If your LAMMPS simulation has 4 atoms types and you want the first 3 to be Al, and the fourth to be Cu, you would use the following pair_coeff command:

 .. code-block:: LAMMPS

    pair_coeff * * AlCu.adp Al Al Al Cu

-The 1st 2 arguments must be \* \* so as to span all LAMMPS atom types.
+The first 2 arguments must be \* \* so as to span all LAMMPS atom types.
 The first three Al arguments map LAMMPS atom types 1,2,3 to the Al element in the extended *setfl* file.
 The final Cu argument maps LAMMPS atom type 4 to the Al element in the extended *setfl* file.